uptonking/note4yaoo/read-docs-react-p6-hooks.md

   FancyInput = forwardRef(FancyInput);
   ```

-- `useLayoutEffect`
-  - The signature is identical to `useEffect`, but it fires synchronously after all DOM mutations.
-  - Use this to read layout from the DOM and synchronously re-render.
-  - Updates scheduled inside useLayoutEffect will be flushed synchronously, before the browser has a chance to paint.
-  - Prefer the standard `useEffect` when possible to avoid blocking visual updates.

 - `useDebugValue(value)`
   - It can be used to display a label for custom hooks in React DevTools.
   - We don’t recommend adding debug values to every custom Hook.